top of page

 13. Reread Revelation 20-22.
 What do you learn about the nations in the end times?

 14. Read Exodus 4-12.
 Moses is chosen by God to bring his beloved people out of bondage into a new land.
-What does the Lord say about his beloved Israel?
-Exodus 4:21
+What does the Lord say about his beloved Israel in Exodus 4:21?

 15. Why does the Lord harden Pharaoh’s heart?
 Exodus 10: 1-2.
 How many times did Pharaoh harden his own heart before God did?